The risk is greater among women infected during the first trimester of pregnancy

 The findings are based on the US Zika Pregnancy Registry, which was established last year to track Zika among pregnant women in the United States and its territories (except Puerto Rico, which has a separate registry).

-included all 972 completed pregnancies from January through December 2016.
+The report included all 972 completed pregnancies from January through December 2016.
 Birth defects were reported in 5% (or 51) of the pregnancies with laboratory evidence of possible Zika infection, including six pregnancy losses that may have been due to miscarriage, stillbirth or termination.

 That number climbs to 10% when looking at women with confirmed Zika infections.